Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 Perhaps Psycho-Pass’ strongest aspect is its momentum.
 Urobuchi and directors Naoyoshi Shiotani and Katsuyuki Motohiro executed a story that elegantly dances - in the most gruesome of ways, of course - from one story arc to another in a perfect rhyme.
-One story arc focuses on the digital environment of the futuristic Japan, where it menacingly establishes the twisted forces that work to undermine the system.
+One story arc focuses on the digital environment of futuristic Japan, where it menacingly establishes the twisted forces that work to undermine the system.

 A latter arc decides to go the opposite way and present a sinister, macabre tale of a psychotic artist, but it swiftly connects to the previous arc and expands on the plans and involved parties that Psycho-Pass has in stores, and so on.
 The series knows exactly where it wants to go, and its brisk, dense narrative contains almost no filler or paddling - all while maintaining a story that is still accessible enough without feeling cluttered.

 The series constantly presents both potential advantages and disadvantages to the Sibyl System, although there is clear leaning to the negative side as the show progresses.
-That said, Psycho-Pass also presents multiple positive points as well, from noticeable decline in crime to a more stable and precise society.
+That said, Psycho-Pass also presents multiple positive points as well, from a noticeable decline in crime to a more stable and precise society.

-Psycho-Pass doesn’t break new ground with its premise and concept, that much is true, but its exploration of the seemingly “perfect society” idea is a well done one.
+Psycho-Pass doesn’t break new ground with its premise and concept, that much is true, but its exploration of the seemingly “perfect society” idea is a well-done one.
 There is something truly fascinating about the show’s refusal to take a clear side at the conflict it presents, and perhaps it’s for the better that Psycho-Pass asks the viewers to think about their own answers.

-That said, its near flawless progression from the pilot to the climax is somewhat broken in the second cour’s beginning.
+That said, its near-flawless progression from the pilot to the climax is somewhat broken in the second cour’s beginning.
 Sudden flashback episodes are nothing new to Mr. Urobuchi - in fact some of the best episodes in Madoka and Fate/Zero are the flashbacks - but Psycho-Pass’ turn feels very odd.

-In the other two cases, both flashback stories helped connecting with one of the main characters’ ideology and goals.
+In the other two cases, both flashback stories helped connect with one of the main characters’ ideology and goals.
 It felt like an integral part of the story that fleshed out the characters’ motivations and gave new meanings to previous scenes, so the return to the present-day storyline felt natural.